Guitar Build Process

 laminate in pairs, using bass mould and matching cauls for outer pairs, guitar mould for inner

-for each pair, the outer layer has lengthwise grain from bent pieces, inner upright grain from flat.
+for each pair, the outer layer of the curve has lengthwise grain from bent pieces, inner upright grain from flat.

 The outer "show" layer, from 2mm boards, is a little different